 - I recommend storing the seeds in the fridge or freezer to prevent them from going rancid.

 - You do not need to soak your seeds first.
 In fact, this will make them harder to grind up and turn them to mush, so I recommend NOT soaking your seeds at all.
 Grinding them will make them easy to digest and more bioavailable anyway!
 However, you definitely DO want the seeds to be ground for seed cycling.

 - While you can buy pre-ground flax seeds at the grocery store, I recommend buying all of the seeds whole and raw and grinding them yourself.
-This way you can ensure they are as fresh and potent as possible and work as intended.
+This way you can ensure they are as fresh and potent as possible.

 - You can use either black or white sesame seeds for this method.

-- I recommend using a high quality food processor to grind the seeds, but a high speed blender will also work.
+- I recommend using a high quality food processor to grind the seeds for these energy bites, but a high speed blender will also work.